23/DeveloperDocumentation/action-get.md

       <tt>object_id</tt>
     </td>
     <td>
-      The ID of the object to fetch CTA for.
+      The ID of the object to fetch call-to-action for.
 Using `object_id` requires `write` permissions.
     </td>
   </tr>